wla101/massive-wiki-workbench/2022-11-26 OneDrive testing notes.md

 Initial testing is on Bill's iMac with this very notes file.
  - stage, commit, and push this thing
  -  this seems to work OK; but why am I seeing `.obsidian/workspace.json`  in the Obsidian-git "Changes" list? it should be `.gitignore`-ed
+- OK. added a file directly on Github. `push`-ing from here should raise an error.